Scottish-Tech-Army/soundscape-backend/docs/architecture.md

     In both of these buckets, there are timestamped directories, allowing new versions of data to be uploaded without impacting the existing data.

-- There are then two workers used by the app.
+- There are then three workers used by the app.

     - The worker named `PMTILES_BUCKET` contains the worker defined in the [protomaps PMTiles repository](https://github.com/protomaps/PMTiles), which allows retrieval of tiles for the client containing Open Street Map data used for maps and audio.
 This worker takes a configuration parameter which defines which of the various pmtiles files in the bucket is currently in use.

     - The worker named `EXTRACTS_BUCKET` contains a worker that allows the download of extracts.
 Clients download a file `manifest.geojson.gz` which lists all of the extracts available, and can then download the extract that is most suitable for their location.
 Again, this worker takes a configuration parameter which indicates which version clients should be offered.
 However, there are two important differences.

         - While data is returned from the R2 bucket if present, not all data is initially uploaded to R2.
-If the file required is not present, it is retrieved from Azure and stored in R2 before being returned to the client.
+If the file required is not present, there are two flows.

+            - If the header shows that it is smaller than a threshold (currently 100MB) it is retrieved from Azure and stored in R2 before being returned to the client.

+            - If the header shows that it is larger than that threshold, then a 503 error is returned with a `Retry-After` header.
+A message is put on the queue (see below).

         - All extracts files are both named and datastamped, and the manifest file references datestamped files.
 Hence if the extracts list changes while a client is still processing the manifest, the old extracts are still available for a limited time (around twenty minutes).
 After this period, clients must download the manifest and recalculate which extract they should use.

+    - The consumer worker `EXTRACTS_BUCKET-queue` listens on a queue, and receives messages whenever a request indicates that an extract was not available and was too large to download inline.
+When it receives such a message, it does the following.

+        - If the extract file is now in R2, it stops immediately (as some other worker already did the job for it).

+        - Otherwise, it retrieves the file from Azure and stores it in R2.

+        This model is used because ordinary workers are terminated as soon as the client disconnects.
+Any download lasting more than a couple of seconds before data is available to stream is likely to end with the client disconnecting, and so the download never succeeds.
+The user impact is that the first download of any large extract fails, but should succeed on a later retry (for all users, not just the first to download).

-- In addition to the workers `PMTILES_BUCKET` and `EXTRACTS_BUCKET`, there are two workers called `PMTILES_BUCKET-test` and `EXTRACTS_BUCKET-test`, used for testing during the upload process, not by clients.
+- In addition to the workers `PMTILES_BUCKET`, `EXTRACTS_BUCKET`, and `EXTRACTS_BUCKET-queue`, there are three workers called `PMTILES_BUCKET-test`, `EXTRACTS_BUCKET-test`, and `EXTRACTS_BUCKET-queue-test`, used for testing during the upload process, not by clients.
+These use the same R2 buckets as the main workers.

 ## Uploading of new data from Azure